← Articles

 Learn more here: Sciatica: Causes, Diagnosis, and the Treatment Path.

-In the neck, a disc bulge can affect cervical nerves.
-Cervical means in the neck.
-This can cause pain, numbness, tingling, or weakness into the shoulder, arm, or hand.
+In the neck, a disc bulge can affect cervical (neck) nerves, causing pain, numbness, tingling, or weakness into the shoulder, arm, or hand.

 If the bulge contributes to spinal stenosis